jazzorpheus/jof-scheduler/zNOTES.md

 - No. of teams / players make change happen after pressing Enter!

-- +/- button background too white when focused on dark mode

 - Make lightsaber slots darker on dark and lighter on light theme.

 - Re-do light styling on Select Availability page AND Create New Event page!